Javarome/ssg-api/README.md

         .catch(err => console.error(err, context.inputFile.name, "=>", context.outputFile.name))
 ```

-#### Extensibility

-You can create:

-- **your own steps** by implementing the [SsgStep](https://github.com/Javarome/ssg-api/blob/main/src/step/SsgStep.ts) interface.
+You can create **your own steps** by implementing the [SsgStep](https://github.com/Javarome/ssg-api/blob/main/src/step/SsgStep.ts) interface.

+### Context

+A [SsgContext](https://github.com/Javarome/ssg-api/blob/main/src/SsgContext.ts) is provided to Ssg methods to carry information about :

+- the current `locale`(s)
+- the current `inputFile` that has been read
+- the current `outputFile` that is about to be written
+- current values of **variables** values (through `getVar()`) that may have been set by current or previous replacements (through `setVar()`).

+It also provides utility logging methods (`log()`/`warn()`/`error()`/`debug()`) and a `clone()` method.

-- **your own context** by implementing the [SsgContext](https://github.com/Javarome/ssg-api/blob/main/src/SsgContext.ts) interface,
+You can create **your own context** by implementing the [SsgContext](https://github.com/Javarome/ssg-api/blob/main/src/SsgContext.ts) interface
-  typically to provide additional info to the custom .
+(typically to provide custom info to custom steps).

+#### ContentStep

+A [ContentStep](https://github.com/Javarome/ssg-api/blob/main/src/step/content/ContentStep.ts) is parameterized by its `ContentStepConfig`s.
+Each of these configs specifies how the ContentStep will:

+1. gather each file from its specified `roots`.
+2. execute its `replacements` on each of them, until the file doesn't change anymore.
+3. saves the modified file contents in according to its `outputSpec`.

-### Replacements
+##### Replacements

+ContentStep replacements are classes implementing the [`ReplaceCommand`](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/ReplaceCommand.ts) interface.

-In the case of a [ContentStep](https://github.com/Javarome/ssg-api/blob/main/src/step/content/ContentStep.ts), predefined replacements are also available.
+A number of concrete and abstract predefined replace commands are available.
-You'll find find a number of [SSI](https://fr.wikipedia.org/wiki/Server_Side_Includes) commands because the RR0 website used to rely on them.
+(you'll find a number of [SSI](https://fr.wikipedia.org/wiki/Server_Side_Includes) ones because RR0 used to rely on them).

-- [RegexReplaceCommand](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/RegexReplaceCommand.ts) executes a [RegexReplacer](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/RegexReplacer.ts) as long it changes the contents of the current file.
+- [RegexReplaceCommand](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/RegexReplaceCommand.ts) runs a [RegexReplacer](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/RegexReplacer.ts) as long it changes the contents of the current file.
   - ~~[HtmlTagReplaceCommand](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/html/tag/HtmlTagReplaceCommand.ts) replaces HTML tags using Regexes (use DOM version instead if you have inner tags).~~
   - ~~[ClassRegexReplaceCommand](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/html/class/ClassRegexReplaceCommand.ts) replaces HTML tags bearing a specific class using Regexes (use DOM version instead if you have inner tags).~~
   - [SsiLastModifiedReplaceCommand](https://github.com/Javarome/ssg-api/blob/main/src/step/content/replace/html/ssi/SsiLastModifiedReplaceCommand.ts) replaces a SSI last-modified directive with the input file's last modified date.